tibor309/tibor309/README.md

 ## Hi, i'm tibor

 I'm a computer scientist from hungary.
-I maily code discord bots, and experiment in vms in my free time.
+I like to tinker with software, and code time to time.
 I also like listening to music, messing with linux, playing tf2, and talking to friends.

 <br>